How Can I Write and Read Binary Files Using LabVIEW?

 I would like to read and write binary files using LabVIEW.
 I would also like to understand how the procedure works so I can write and read data structures such as two-dimensional arrays to a binary file.
 How can I do this?

-When reading a binary file, you must know the format the data was in when it was written to the file.
-Take careful notes of the format in which you store the numbers so that you will know how to read them later.
-Furthermore, there is no universally accepted format for binary files (unlike ASCII) so other applications or operating systems may be unable to read the file.
+When reading a binary file, the user must know the format the data was in when it was written to the file.
+When writing binary files take careful notes of the format in which the data is stored so that it can be properly read back later.
+It is up to the user to choose the structure of their binary file and there is no universally accepted format for binary files (unlike ASCII) so other applications or operating systems may be unable to read meaningful data from the file.

-To read the binary file, you need to wire a dummy data type representing the data in the file into the Data Type input.
-For example, if we previously wrote a 2D array of double precision numbers to a file, in our read program we would have to wire a double precision number to the Data Type input to match the data type.
+To read the binary file, wire the expected data type into the Data Type input.
+For example, if the file contains a 2D array of 32 bit integers connect a 2D Array of 32 bit integers to the Data Type input.
 LabVIEW will then assume that the appropriate header for the dummy data type is stored in the file, and uses it to extract the binary information.
+The image below shows a simple case of reading 2D data from a binary file:

 KnowledgeBase 10U39NAQ: Writing Binary Files with LabVIEW That Can Be Read by Other Applications